Norman12/showcase/README.md

 # showcase

 #### About
-This is simple CMS written in Goland and Angular2 tailored for showcasing personal portfolios.
+This is simple CMS written in Golang and Angular2 tailored for showcasing personal portfolios.
 The premise is to build a fast, managable and SEO-friendly self-hosted alternative to services like Behance.
 No indepth technical knowledge should be required from the users to be able to successfully interact with the project.

 #### State
 The project is in active development, right now it can be used to host simple portfolio websites.
 The list of milestones achieved as of now: